 The new chat will work in pretty much any browser, PC, mobile device, or tablet.
 On the phone, tap the chat icon to load the chat page, tap it again to enter the chat.
 It should even work on Smart TVs with a browser (not tested).

 It can be accessed by the ‘Members Online’ tab shown on the right.
 This tab appears on the right side of the screen for most pages in the site.

 Once the tab is clicked, a tabbed list will open.
 By default, logged in members of the site will be displayed.
 The group chat is listed at the top (CMINFO Chat).
 Clicking this will open a movable window from which private chats and public chat participation is available.
 This window can be resized.
 Private chats can be initiated with anyone logged in whether they are in the group chat or not.

 For a cleaner background while chatting, chat while on the ‘blank‘ page.
 If the chat fails to recognize your log-in on the blank page, navigate to the chat launch page to resolve that before returning to the blank page.

 The default user avatar, if a member has no chosen a profile picture or edited the profile through chat and changed their avatar, is the Gravatar.
 This is a widely adopted avatar system that links to your email address.

 Hover the cursor over a name to display additional features.
 First is the private chat window (members can exchange files in PM), the second is to set someone as a Favorite (member only), the third is moderator only (ban), and the last is to ignore someone.

 Chat rules still apply.

 I highly encourage site members to log in to the site – the new chat recognizes site membership automatically.
-Being logged in to the site enables two big features:
+Being logged in to the site enables three chat features: